itsReward/news_clustering_project/README.md

 # News Article Clustering Application - User Guide

-This guide will help you understand how to use the Zimbabwe News Article Clustering Application and explain how it works.
+This guide will help understand how to use the News Article Clustering Application and explain how it works.

 ## Table of Contents